-Continuous Compliance with Emission Limitations, and Other Requirements (40 CFR 63, Subpart ZZZZ, Table 6) For each Complying with the For eachYou must demonstrate continu compliance by 14.
+Continuous Compliance with Emission Limitations, and Other Requirements (40 CFR 63, Subpart ZZZZ, Table 6) For each Complying with the requirement to You must demonstrate continuous compliance by 14.
 Existing non-emergency 4SLB stationary RICE >500 hp located at an area source of HAP that are not remote stationary RICE and that are operated more than 24 hours per calendar year a.
 Install an oxidation catalyst i.
 Conducting annual compliance demonstrations as specified in §63.6640(c) to show that the average reduction of emissions of CO is 93 percent or more, or the average CO concentration is less than or equal to 47 ppmvd at 15 percent O 2 ; and either ii.
-Collecting the catalyst inlet temperature data according to §63.6625(b), reducing these data to 4- hour rolling averages; and maintaining the 4-hour rolling averages within the limitation of greater than 450 °F and less than or equal to 1350 °F for the catalyst inlet temperature; or iii.
+Collecting the catalyst inlet temperature data according to §63.6625(b), reducing these data to 4-hour rolling averages; and maintaining the 4-hour rolling averages within the limitation of greater than 450 °F and less than or equal to 1350 °F for the catalyst inlet temperature; or iii.
 Immediately shutting down the engine if the catalyst inlet temperature exceeds 1350 °F. 15.
 Existing non-emergency 4SRB stationary RICE >500 hp located at an area source of HAP that are not remote stationary RICE and that are operated more than 24 hours per calendar year a.
 Install NSCR i.
 Conducting annual compliance demonstrations as specified in §63.6640(c) to show that the average reduction of emissions of CO is 75 percent or more, the average CO concentration is less than or equal to 270 ppmvd at 15 percent O 2 , or the average reduction of emissions of THC is 30 percent or more; and either ii.
-Collecting the catalyst inlet temperature data according to §63.6625(b), reducing these data to 4- hour rolling averages; and maintaining the 4-hour rolling averages within the limitation of greater than or equal to 750 °F and less than or equal to 1250 °F for the catalyst inlet temperature; or iii.
-Immediately shutting down the engine if the catalyst inlet temperature exceeds 1250 °F. ly.
-If the results of any sub ts, you may reduce the frequency of osequent annual performance test indicate hyde emission limitation, or you deviate the stationary RICE is not in compliance with the CO or formaldehyde emission limitation, or you deviate from any of your operating limitations, you must resume semiannual performance tests.
+Collecting the catalyst inlet temperature data according to \$63.6625(b), reducing these data to 4-hour rolling averages; and maintaining the 4-hour rolling averages within the limitation of greater than or equal to 750 °F and less than or equal to 1250 °F for the catalyst inlet temperature; or iii.
+Immediately shutting down the engine if the catalyst inlet temperature exceeds 1250 °F.

+1After you have demonstrated compliance for two consecutive tests, you may reduce the frequency of subsequent performance tests to annually.
+If the results of any subsequent annual performance test indicate the stationary RICE is not in compliance with the CO or formaldehyde emission limitation, or you deviate from any of your operating limitations, you must resume semiannual performance tests.